-Parsing between these hypotheses to determine drivers of these populations is difficult, in part, because there are no ongoing intensive studies of the foodbase, humpback chub, or other fish species in the lower half of the Colorado River.
+Distinguishing among these hypotheses to determine drivers of these humpback chub populations is difficult, in part, because there are no ongoing intensive studies of the food base, humpback chub, or other fish species in the lower half of the Colorado River.
 However, determining if the drivers of population dynamics near the LCR and in the western portions of the Grand Canyon are the same is vital for understanding the long-term viability of humpback chub downstream of Glen Canyon Dam.
-Knowing what the drivers of population dynamics in the lower half of the Colorado River are, and whether dynamics in this portion of the Colorado River and the near the LCR are synchronous is arguably more important to overall extinction risk than knowing the amount of genetic exchange between the subpopulations near the LCR and in western Grand Canyon.
+Knowing what the drivers of population dynamics in the lower half of the CRe are, and whether dynamics in this portion of the Colorado River and the near the LCR are synchronous is arguably more important to understanding risks of subpopulation extirpations within the CRe than knowing the amount of genetic exchange between the subpopulations near the LCR and in western Grand Canyon.
 Consideration of two scenarios illustrates this point.
-In scenario A, the two populations have minimal exchange of individuals, but are highly synchronous (i.e., they decline and increase together), so a second population adds little redundancy.
-In scenario B, exchange is more frequent, but dynamics are highly asynchronous leading to an overall population with a much higher probability of long-term persistence with implications for down-listing of humpback chub.
+In scenario A, the two subpopulations have minimal exchange of individuals, but are highly synchronous (i.e., they decline and increase together), so the second population adds little demographic redundancy or resilience.
+In scenario B, exchange is more frequent, but subpopulation dynamics are highly asynchronous leading to an overall population with a much higher probability of long-term persistence with implications for down-listing of humpback chub.
 For these reasons, we propose establishment of a fixed juvenile chub study area in western Grand Canyon (JCM-west), using similar methodologies as the JCM near the LCR, to better understand the drivers of humpback chub populations at downstream locations.

 Monitoring via the aggregation sampling project provides extensive sampling that provides useful information on length-frequency and catch statistics at a number of sites and we propose to continue this work (Persons and others, 2017).
-However, learning about drivers from only this data (and parsing between hypotheses like H5-H8) is likely to be slow and estimating abundances will be very difficult.
+However, learning about drivers from only data (and parsing between hypotheses like H5-H8) is likely to be slow and estimating abundances will be very difficult.
 Nonetheless, the BiOp calls for a better understanding of drivers and estimates of abundances for aggregations other than the LCR.
 Mark-recapture studies of humpback chub in western Grand Canyon at a fixed site would give us the best chance of addressing these needs.
-If estimates of capture probabilities in this western JCM are comparable to estimates for the LCR-JCM study, or if differences can be explained byenvironmental covariates, we may be able to develop relationships to provide rigorous estimates of abundances at other aggregations.
-Importantly, the NSE and JCM experience has shown us that at least six days of sampling at a location are required to accurately estimate capture probabilities (and resulting abundances) so it is not surprising that two days sampling events have not yet led to usable abundance estimates.
+If estimates of capture probabilities in this western JCM are comparable to estimates for the LCR-JCM study, or if differences can be explained statistically by including environmental covariates in the analysis, we may be able to develop statistical models to provide rigorous estimates of abundances at other aggregations.
+Importantly, the NSE and JCM experience has shown us that at least six days of sampling at a location are required to accurately estimate capture probabilities (and resulting abundances) so it is not surprising that two-day sampling events have not yet led to usable abundance estimates.

 Translocated humpback chub